Skip to content

 Synthetic wigs require a different approach.
 High-quality synthetic fibers have a pre-set style and memory, so a drastic cut can ruin the look.
 Instead of a full restyle, trimming synthetic wigs usually involves thinning out bulkiness, cutting bangs, or steaming the fibers to adjust the shape.
 Because mistakes are permanent, many people seek expert guidance before attempting a cut, ensuring their investment is protected.

-Why Your Cranial Prosthesis Needs a Gentle Touch
+Why Your Cranial Prosthesis Requires a Gentle Touch

 For anyone experiencing hair loss from a medical condition like alopecia areata, a wig is often much more than a cosmetic accessory.
 It’s a hair prosthesis, a necessary tool that helps you manage daily life with confidence.
 Research shows that wearing a wig can significantly improve a person's mental and social well-being, supporting self-esteem and making it easier to adapt to social situations.